01 of 08

 These projects have been kid tested and have passed the criteria for fun.
 Most important, kids have declared them all "not boring."Continue to 2 of 8 below.

 Grow Celery in a Dish

 Growing celery from the bottom of a bunch is one of the easiest and most satisfying projects to do with kids.
 To start, all you need to do is to buy a bunch of celery and then place the celery bottom in water.
 In a day or two, you should see growth.
 Once it roots, you can plant the celery bottom in a container or in your garden and grow celery stalks or leaves, which are great for cooking.

 Be aware that it's best to start with organic celery.
-According to the Environmental Working Group's Dirty Dozen list of foods with the most pesticide residue, celery ranks number two behind apples.
+According to the Environmental Working Group's Dirty Dozen 2019 list of foods with the most pesticide residue, celery ranks in the top 12.
 Conventionally grown celery works just as well, but it may not be as clean.
-Look for a bunch of celery that's firm, with tightly packed stalks.
+Look for a bunch of celery that's firm with tightly packed stalks.
 The leaves should be green and fresh looking.Continue to 3 of 8 below.

 03 of 08

 Another all-time favorite kid-friendly project is growing garlic greens indoors.
 One of the best things about this project is having the spindly but tasty greens to cook with in the winter, which is a treat for parents.
 When fully grown, they resemble long, skinny scallions, which makes sense since both plants are alliums; all onions, garlic, shallots, leeks, and chives are in the allium family and they've been around for millennia.

 This project requires a little patience since it takes a while for the garlic to grow.
 Fortunately, it is worth the wait.
 Rest assured that once the shoots emerge, they grow quickly.Continue to 4 of 8 below.